Alluxio/alluxio/docs/en/Running-Alluxio-Fault-Tolerant.md

 ## Configuring Alluxio

-Once you have ZooKeeper and your shared filesystem running, you need to set up your `alluxio-env.sh` appropriately on each host.
+Once you have ZooKeeper and your shared filesystem running, you need to set up your `alluxio-site.properties` appropriately on each host.

 ### Externally Visible Address